 That said, paraphrasing can help create different versions of the sentences with the same meaning.

+An example of a paraphrase is restating a passage or text in your own words while maintaining the same meaning as the original.
 Let’s look at some paraphrasing examples without plagiarizing, which will help you understand the process better:

 Sentence 1 (Original): Giraffes like Acacia leaves and hay, and they can consume 75 pounds of food a day.

 Paraphrased: Giraffes can feed on 75 pounds of food per day, thanks to Acacia leaves and hay.

 Sentence 2: The federal crackdown on crypto has led to instabilities in the market.